ChanceYoung/ChanceYoung.github.io/_projects/woocommerceintegrationv1.md

 graph LR
 A(WooCommerce Order marked Completed) -- Webhook Payload --> B(WebOrderAPI) -- Transformed Order Information --> C(Infor VISUAL)
 ```
 We chose to have the webhook trigger on "Completed" because we were using a 3PL company in order to actually fulfill our orders.
-The orders being created in our ERP were to mirror the actual revenue and cos
+The orders being created in our ERP were to mirror the actual cost and inventory flow out of our system.

 ## Technologies